ChrisBellew/deepmine-unearthed/README.md

         - Measured as the % mass of all the solids found after THIS CLAVE, is Nickel.
             - (For example: 02ALA000001.NI.SOL for clave 1A)
             - (For example: 02ALA000002.NI.SOL for clave 1B)
+    [The above Nickel measurements are repeated for all ]
+- Measurements about the thickener - I dont know anything about these

 # EVERYONE SHOULD READ THIS SECTION BELOW!
 ## Inputs into entire refinery